Hemantr05/lane_detection_cnn/README.md

-# Lane detection w/ Semnatic Segmentation
+# Lane detection w/ Semantic Segmentation

 The goal of this project is to perform semantic segmentation on images to label pixels of a road using a Fully Convolutional Network.
 Semantic segmentation is the task of finding what's in an image at the pixel level.